marijnvdwekken/HydroSim/docs/opensearch.md

 ## Screenshots
 For example, the `webserver/log/apache2/access.log` log file is read and then visualized in our OpenSearch dashboard through a log ingestion workflow.

+- The access.log file

 ![](https://github.com/user-attachments/assets/4616222a-3eeb-4fc8-a8e8-b2597e3ab44a)

+- The ingested log file visualization in OpenSearch Dashboard

 ![](https://github.com/user-attachments/assets/d1907fe0-043b-4e40-afd2-7fc72525f5fd)